IkarosKappler/ikrs.http/README.md

 Changes
 =======

+[2013-03-02]
+  - Solved the logger's log level issue; both (yucca and ikrs.http) now use the same logger instance.

 [2013-03-01]
   - Enhanced the ikrs.util.session.Default- and AbstractSessionManager
     by adding a new (optional) 'threadSafe' param; this allows to tell